Is a $500 Apartment in Toronto Real?

 Report the listing on the platform

-Flag the listing on Facebook, Craigslist, or Kijiji so others are not targeted by the same ad.
+Flag the listing on Facebook, Craigslist, or Kijiji so others aren't targeted by the same ad.

-You are not stupid for falling for a scam.
-These operations are sophisticated, they target people in vulnerable situations — moving to a new city, under time pressure, unfamiliar with local market rates — and they work because the listings look real.
+You're not stupid if you fell for one.
+These operations are sophisticated.
+They target people in vulnerable situations — moving to a new city, under time pressure, unfamiliar with local market rates — and they work because the listings look real.
 The unit is real.
 The price is the lie.

 Check any listing before you send money

-Paste a screenshot of any Toronto rental listing and compare it against real neighbourhood data.
-If the price does not match, you will know before it costs you.
+Paste a screenshot of any Toronto rental listing.
+We'll compare it against real neighbourhood data — so if the price doesn't match, you'll know before it costs you.